fvalenza/vaultview.nvim/README.md

-					name = "dailyBoard", -- name of the board as printed in the top of UI parser = "daily", -- parser used to retrieve information to display in the view -> currently supported parsers: "daily", "moc" viewlayout = "carousel", -- how information is displayed in the view -> currently supported layouts: "carousel", "columns" input_selector = "yyyy-mm-dd_md",-- rule to select files to be included in the board.
-Can be a built-in selector or a user-defined one subfolder = "vault/0-dailynotes", -- optional subfolder inside vault to limit the scope of the input files content_selector = "lvl2headings_noexcalidraw_awk", -- rule to select content inside each file to be displayed in the view.
+					name = "dailyBoard", -- name of the board as printed in the top of UI parser = "daily", -- parser used to retrieve information to display in the view -> currently supported parsers: "daily", "moc" viewlayout = "carousel", -- how information is displayed in the view -> currently supported layouts: "carousel", "columns" input_selector = "yyyy-mm-dd.md",-- rule to select files to be included in the board.
+Can be a built-in selector or a user-defined one subfolder = "vault/0-dailynotes", -- optional subfolder inside vault to limit the scope of the input files content_selector = "h2", -- rule to select content inside each file to be displayed in the view.
 Can be a built-in selector or a user-defined one
 				},
 				{
 					name = "mocBoard",
 					parser = "moc",
 					viewlayout = "columns",
-                    input_selector = "all_md",
+                    input_selector = "*.md",
                     subfolder = "vault/1-MOCs",
-                    content_selector = "lvl2headings_noexcalidraw_awk",
+                    content_selector = "h2",
 				},
 			},
+            initial_board_idx = 1, -- index of the board to be displayed when opening the vaultview.
+Optional.
 		}
 	end,
 }